tucats/ego/docs/LANGUAGE.md

-In this example, `found` will be true if there was a value in the map for the key value `105`, and the value of the map item (a string in this case) will be stoerd in `emp`.
+In this example, `found` will be true if there was a value in the map for the key value `105`, and the value of the map item (a string in this case) will be stored in `emp`.
 If there was no value in the map for the given key, `found` will be set to false, and `emp` will be nil.
 (Note that this is slightly different than traditional Go, where the result would be the zero value for the type, i.e. an empty string in this case).